-The best cable machine exercises for a big and strong back
+The best cable back exercises for a defined back

-To build a strong, defined and athletic body you need to dedicate as much training time to your back as you do to your “mirror muscles” of the chest, arms and shoulders, and the best place to start is by mastering these muscle-building cable machine back exercises
+To build a strong, defined and athletic body you need to dedicate as much training time to your back as you do to your “mirror muscles” of the chest, arms and shoulders.
+And the best place to start is by mastering these muscle-building cable back exercises, says New Body Plan’s Joe Warner

 Cable straight-arm pulldown